 The auditors, who are independent and appointed by the shareholders at the AGM, scrutinise H&M's annual report, consolidated financial statements, accounts, sustainability report and corporate governance report, and examine whether these have been prepared in accordance with current laws and recommendations.
-The auditors also scrutinise the management of the H&M group by the board and CEO, and review compliance with the guidelines on remuneration to senior executives adopted by the AGM.
+The auditors also scrutinise the management of H&M by the board and CEO, and review compliance with the guidelines on remuneration to senior executives adopted by the AGM.

-At the 2017 AGM the accounting firm Ernst & Young AB was elected as auditor of H&M for a one-year period of office, i.e. until the end of the 2018 AGM.
+At the 2019 AGM the accounting firm Ernst & Young AB was elected as auditor of H&M for a one-year period of office, i.e. until the close of the 2020 AGM.
 Authorised public accountant Åsa Lundvall from Ernst & Young holds the main responsibility for the audit.